 Woldenberg Riverfront Park, Monday before Mardi Gras Day - The Zulu Social Aid & Pleasure Club hosts a full day of fun, food, and excitement along the river.

 Spanish Plaza adjacent to the Riverwalk Marketplace, Monday before Mardi Gras Day - Celebrations leading into Mardi Gras Day.
 For additional information, call: (504) 522-1555.

 - Mardi Gras Day

-Citywide, Fat Tuesday - The greatest free show on earth!
-Mardi Gras is a time for parties, parades, balls and celebrations.
-Many Mardi Gras Day parades begin at 8am, and parades continue past sundown.
+March 4, 2014 (Fat Tuesday) New Orleans - The greatest free show on earth!
+Mardi Gras Day parades begin at 8am, and the celebration continue past sundown.

 - Tennessee Williams/New Orleans Literary Festival

-March - April - This event attracts internationally known figures, such as Alec Baldwin, Dick Cavett and noted author Calvin Trillin.
+March 19 - 23, 2014 in New Orleans - This event attracts internationally known figures, such as Alec Baldwin, Dick Cavett and noted author Calvin Trillin.
 Festival activities revolve around Le Petit Theatre du Vieux Carré, the Cabildo of the Louisiana State Museum, the Historic New Orleans Collection, the Palm Court Jazz Café, and the Contemporary Arts Center.